Florida leads countrywide on inflation despite nationwide low

-The Federal Reserve raised the interest rate again on Wednesday in an effort to lower inflation.
+The Federal Reserve raised its key interest rate again on Wednesday in an effort to lower inflation.
 It comes as the Tampa Bay area still has among the highest inflation rates reported, according to the U.S. Bureau of Labor Statistics.

 Tampa-St. Petersburg-Clearwater has a Consumer Price Index, which is measured for inflation, of 7.3% for the year ended in May.